knaaptime/seg_networks/paper/results_graphs.md

 ## Graph Topology and Segregation Differences

-To understand how urban design decisions such as the topology of the travel network may impact the ability for residents to interact (as measured by the segregation index), we begin with an exploration of correlation among different variables that characterize the graph topological structure, as well as the correlation between $\Delta_{\tilde{H}}$ and network structure. @fig:heatmap shows a "clustermap" of the network topology measures, where the correlation matrix is shaded with green hues to indicate a positive relationship and purple hues to indicate a negative relationship, with the intensity denoting the level of correlation.
-Here, it is clear that some network metrics are capturing the same concept, for example the gamma index is perfectly collinear with the average node degree (k_avg), streets per node, and meshedness (given the symmetric nature of the pedestrian network, the average degree is twice the mean streets per node, since each street flows both directions).
+We begin with an exploration of correlation among different variables that characterize the graph topological structure, as well as the correlation between $\Delta_{\tilde{H}}$ and network structure. @fig:heatmap shows a "clustermap" of the network topology measures, where the correlation matrix is shaded with green hues indicating positive relationships with purple hues indicating negative relationships, and the intensity denoting the level of correlation.
+Some network metrics clearly capture the same concept; for example the gamma index is perfectly collinear with the average node degree (k_avg), streets per node, and meshedness (given the symmetric nature of the pedestrian network, the average degree is twice the mean streets per node, since each street flows both directions).
 The meshedness index is also highly correlated with the proportion of four-way intersections, suggesting this component is capturing the network's throughput.

 ![Clustermap of Correlation Structure in Network Metrics](figures/clustermap.png){#fig:heatmap width=90%}